trustwallet/developer/blockatlas/transaction-format.md

 #### Transaction Status
 - `completed` - completed and settled in the ledger
 - `pending` - pending in the mempool
-- `errror` - smart contract failed to execute transaction or failed for any reason in the ledger
+- `error` - smart contract failed to execute transaction or failed for any reason in the ledger